Clause 17.14: special leave

 17.14.3 Witness at Court - Other than in Official Capacity - Crown Witness

-A permanent or long-term temporary employee who is subpoenaed or called as a witness by the Crown (whether in right of the Commonwealth or in right of any State or Territory of the Commonwealth) shall:
+A permanent or long-term temporary employee who is subpoenaed or called as a witness by the Crown (whether in right of the Commonwealth or in right of any State or Territory of the Commonwealth) must:

 (i) be granted, for the whole of the period necessary to attend as such a witness, special leave on full pay; and